trianglefraternitymtu/trianglefraternitymtu.github.io/_events/extra-life.md

 ## 8 PM - 2 AM
 ## Wadsworth Hall Dining Hall

-{% include image-section.html image="/assets/img/extra-life/bluegridpattern_icons.jpg" content='
+{% include image-section.html image="/assets/img/extra-life/bluegridpattern_icons.jpg" content="
 # Event Timeline

 Throughout the night, there will be a wide variety of different tournaments available for signup and well as open play all night long.
 Registration for all tournaments open at 8:00pm at the event registration table.